 Drug response is considered to be a gene-by-environment phenotype.
 That is, an individual's response to a drug depends on the complex interplay between environmental factors and genetic factors (Figure 7–1).
 Variation in drug response therefore may be explained by variation in environmental and genetic factors, alone or in combination.
 What proportion of drug-response variability is likely to be genetically determined?
 Classical family studies provide some information (Weinshilboum and Wang, 2004).

-Exogenous and endogenous factors contribute to variation in drug ...
+Exogenous and endogenous factors contribute to variation ...